How to Volunteer in honduras

 All short-term volunteers must be open to serving where needed, to living in simple conditions (cold water showers, washing clothes by hand, nutritious but basic meals with the children), to serving in a faith-based (Catholic) environment including regular reflections and prayer periods, and to serving as role models for our children.

-Focus: Accompany our family for the week, offer support to our children, staff and volunteers while getting to know Amigos de Jesús in person.
-Trip participants may assist with our Medical Brigade, work in the library, play with the kids and pitch in wherever there is a need.
+Focus: Accompany our family for the week and get to know Amigos de Jesús in person!
+Trip participants will be asked to substitute teach in our Elementary and Middle School English classes, substitute teach in our Preschool and/or help organize and catalog books in our library.
+In addition you will of course get to play with the kids and pitch in wherever else there is a need.

 Requirements: 18 years of age, application, interview and acceptance.